|Council Calendar||News & Updates||Committees & Agendas||Current Issues||Council Live||Research City Laws|

 Joining cities on the West Coast and around the world

 Background in Seattle

 Approximately 292 million disposable bags are used in the City of Seattle annually.
 In 2008, the City Council passed an ordinance that would have placed a 20 cent fee on disposable plastic and paper bags at grocery, drug and convenience stores in an effort to reduce waste.
 The ordinance passed the Council in a 6-1 vote and then opposing parties collected enough signatures to refer the ordinance to the ballot, where it was over-turned by the voters (53%-47%) in the November 2009 primary election.
 The American Chemistry Council spent over $1.4 million opposing the law during the ballot measure campaign.
 The Seattle City Council returned with a new proposal in 2011 – a ban on plastic bags and five cents for paper bags.
-This plan was adopted via Ordinance 123775 in December 2011 and will go into effect July 1, 2012.
+This plan was adopted via Ordinance 123775 in December 2011 and went into effect July 1, 2012.